cloud-custodian/cloud-custodian/docs/source/usecases/ec2unpatchedworkflow.rst

 actions to chain together a set of policies to accomplish a task.
 In this example it will find and tag any instances that are in a stopped state.
 The example specifies a custom tag called c7n_stopped_instance and the value of the tag will be an op action of terminate for 60 days in the future.
+The reasoning behind terminating unpatchable instances is after 60 days the instance will be far enough behind on patching and virus defs(if used) that starting the instance after 60 days would  present too large of a security risk.

-Note the use of the skew option with the marked-for-op filter to notify customers X number of days ahead of the scheduled marked-for-op action date.
+Note the use of the skew option with the marked-for-op filter in some of the policies to notify the resource owners X number of days ahead of the scheduled marked-for-op action date.

 .. code-block:: yaml